|By Paul B. Johnson, The High Point Enterprise, N.C.|

 "Also, no tax increase.
 All in all, I think it resulted in a more orderly path to fiscal sanity."

 "The budget agreement also failed to extend emergency unemployment insurance to 1.3 million people who are trying to find jobs in a difficult economy.
-The vote on the budget agreement was among my last as a member of Congress and it was consistent with my long-standing advocacy for a balanced approach to deficit reduction and protecting our most vulnerable citizens."
+The vote on the budget agreement was among my last as a member of

 "While the resolution is far from perfect, it is responsible governance and enables us to return to a regular appropriations process where we can negotiate bills and get real, conservative policy enacted."